 <Title>

-Updated: 2020-Dec-14 by <Author>
+Updated: 2021-Apr-16 by <Author>

-BE SURE TO INCLUDE MANY REFERENCES TO SUPPORT YOU IDEAS/EXPLANATIONS

-Focus (Example of Heading 1)

-<Pose the research problem here – aim for 2 pages.
-Provide enough background information for the reader to understand why the problem exists, and why it is useful to solve – make sure you back up all your information with literature references.
-Conclude this section with a brief explanation about the approach you are researching to solve the problem.>

-Explain what load forecasting is and why it is useful to do.

-Provide a general overview of the different approaches to load forecasting.
-Be sure to include many different approaches; Explain terms like Horizon, and differentiate between single-step and multistep.

-Explain what multistep load forecasting is in a bit of detail.
-Provide some commentary on the current state of art.

-Explain what you intend to do, and why you think it needs to be done (don’t provide any details about how here…they will fall into the next part).

-General Overview of Load Forecasting
+Load Forecasting Overview

-Explain what load forecasting is and why its useful to do.

-Electricity is one of the driving forces of economic development and is essential to our daily life and wellbeing.
-Load forecasting is an integral part of the process of the planning and operation of electric utilities; it has played a vital role in the power industry for over a century.
-In terms of power supply and demand; for the stable supply of electricity, the reserve power must be prepared to serve consumers, e.g. in case of high demand or failure in the current grid supply.
-Businesses' needs for load forecasting include power systems planning/operations, revenue projection, rate design, energy trading, and so on.
-Load forecasting is needed by many business entities other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, industrial/commercial companies, banks, trading firms, and insurance companies [1][2].
+Load forecasting is an integral part of the process of planning and operation of electric utilities; it has played a vital role in the power industry for over a century.
+For the stable supply of electricity, reserve power must be available to serve consumers (e.g., in case of high demand or failure in the current grid supply).
+But load forecasting can also be useful to organizations other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, and even industrial/commercial companies, banks, trading firms, and insurance companies [1][2].
+These organizations use load forecasting in power systems planning/operations, revenue projection, rate design, energy trading, and other activities.

-Electric load forecasting still receives attention from researchers today, because the need for more accurate forecasts arises, particularly with the advent of new smart grid technologies.
-The demand pattern is very complex due to the deregulation of energy markets and the number of the different random variables that need to be taken into consideration to predict human behaviour; therefore finding an appropriate forecasting model for a specific electricity network is not a trivial task [3][4][5].
+Electric load forecasting is well reported in research literature [ref] and most current research is focused on developing more accurate forecasts.
+This is particularly relavent in today’s context, with the advent of new smart grid technologies.
+The demand patterns used to drive these technologies is complex due to deregulation of energy markets, and the number of different random variables, often governed by human behavior, that need to be taken into consideration to predict consumption.
+Finding an appropriate forecasting model for a specific electricity network is not a trivial task [3][4][5].

-Electricity demand is assessed by accumulating the demand periodically; it can be considered for hourly, daily, weekly, monthly, and yearly periods.
-The forecasting processes can be grouped into four categories based on their horizons namely: very short-term load forecasting (VSTLF), short-term load forecasting (STLF), medium-term load forecasting (MTLF), and long-term load forecasting (LTLF).
-The cut-off for these categories are 1 day, 2 weeks, and 3 years respectively [6].
-A rougher classification would consider only two categories: STLF and LTLF, with a cut-off at two weeks.
-Short-term load forecasting has been the major point of focus in most literature; the main focus has been on horizons of less than 2 weeks [7][6][1].
+Electricity demand is assessed by tracking it periodically - hourly, daily, weekly, monthly, and/or yearly.
+Forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [6].
+Shorter-term forecasting has been the focus in most literature, concentrating on horizons of less than 2 weeks [7][6][1].

 Different factors can affect load forecasting such as; the location of the area, the type of customers in the region, weather factors (temperature, etc.), a trend in the time series dataset, the time of the day, day of the week, and other unpredictable factors (coronavirus outbreak, etc.).